MichaeliRM30/Scavenger_Society/DesignDocuments/userStories.md

 As a registered user or admin, I want to be able to edit my profile.

-### Edit Trail Report
+### Edit Hunt Report

-As registered user, I want to be able to edit my trail reports.
+As registered user, I want to be able to edit my hunt difficulty notes.

-### Report Inaccurate Trail Information
+### Edit Hunt Report

-As any user, I want to be able to report inaccurate trail information.
+As registered user, I want to be able to edit my hunts.

-### Report Inappropriate Items
+### Report Hunt Inaccuracies, Conditions, Vandalism, etc.

-As any user, I want to be able to report inappropriate items (trails, reports, usernames)
+As any user, I want to be able to report concerning characteristics of a hunt.

-### Admin Review Inaccurate Trail Info

-As an admin, I want to receive notifications of reported inaccurate trail info.

-### Admin Review Inappropriate Items

-As an admin, I want to receive notifications of reported inappropriate items.